datacraftdevelopment/MCP-Claude-FileMaker/README.md

 ### Troubleshooting the Connector

 **Connector Won't Install**
-- Ensure you're using FileMaker Pro 19.0 or later
+- Ensure you're using Claude Desktop latest version
-- Check that FileMaker Pro has permission to install extensions
+- Check that Claude Desktop has permission to install extensions
-- Try restarting FileMaker Pro and installing again
+- Try restarting Claude Desktop and installing again
+- Verify the `.dxt` file is not corrupted

 **Connection Test Fails**
 - Verify server URL is correct and accessible